SourcePot/datapool/README.md

 2. Create a database and a corresponding database user.
 Set the database collation to **utf8mb4_unicode_ci**.

 ## Connecting the database with your web application
 1. Call the webpage through a web browser.
 This will create an error message since the database access needs to be set up.
-(Check the error log which can be found in the `../src/debugging/`-subdirectory.
-Each error generates a JSON-file containing the error details.)
+Check the error log which can be found in the `../src/debugging/`-subdirectory.
+Each error generates a JSON-file containing the error details.
 2. Calling the webpage creates the file `../src/setup/Database/connect.json` which contains the database access credentials.
 Use a text editor to update or match the credentials with the database user credentials.

 ## Create your Admin account for your web application
 1. Refresh the webpage.
 This will create an initial admin user account.
-2. Use the **Login** page to register your own account
+2. Use the **Login** page to register your own account.
 3. Use the initial admin account to login and change your newly registered own account priviledges to admin access level (**Admin &rarr; Account**).
 The initial admin credentials can be found in `../src/setup/User/initAdminAccount.json`.
 4. Delete the initial admin user account.
 5. Update the webmaster email address **Admin &rarr; Admin &rarr; Page settings &rarr; EmailWebmaster**.
 Allways use the &check; button to save changes.